 Before we begin with the actual sitecopy script we need a few credentials ready.
 The four important ones is:

 I haven’t mentioned this before, but we’re using WordPress (wp) CMS in our example here (better late than never).
-So the four credentials we will use is:
+So the four credentials we will use are:

 You should also familiarise yourself with how sitecopy is structured: